th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/codec.md

 ```

 ## Useful hints
-### How to create your own `codec`?
+### How to create your own codec?

 To implement a `codec` using this library you need to:

-1. add the following repositories into build.gradle:
+1. add the following repositories into `build.gradle`:

 ```
 maven {